JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 $result.Outputs.ip.value
 ```

-After the deployment script has finished, you should have the public IP of the Application Gateway available.
+After the deployment script has finished, we have the public IP of the Application Gateway available.
-That we're going to use in next step.
+We're going to use in next step.

 Our deployment is using
 [App Service managed certificate](https://learn.microsoft.com/en-us/azure/app-service/configure-ssl-certificate?tabs=apex#create-a-free-managed-certificate)